mathjax/MathJax-docs/options/accessibility.rst

-Although you can load the extensions explicitly using the :ref:`loader-options`, it is probably better to use the men u options above, so that if a user turns the extensions off, they will not incur the network and startup costs of laoding the extensions they will not be using.
+Although you can load the extensions explicitly using the :ref:`loader-options`, it is probably better to use the men u options above, so that if a user turns the extensions off, they will not incur the network and startup costs of loading the extensions they will not be using.

 -----